fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 a lingering pain shooting up my calf.
 "I forgot to get some at the bookstore today and my leg is *killing* me."

 "Ooh," replies Jen.
-"I think I might have a bottle of ibuprofen in my bag.
+"I think I might have a bottle of ibuprofen in my bag."
-I tend to get random headaches, so I carry around a bunch most of the time."

 She gets up and skips to her room.
 Emerging from the doorway after a few moments, she hands me a bottle of the tablets.